THE PERFECT RIB.

 5. Choose the right pan

-6. No fork, please
+6. No fork, for goodness sake

 7. Cooking times and degrees